davidvandebunte/davidvandebunte.gitlab.io/hugo/content/post/split-vcs-repository.md

 Pulls.
 How long does it take to pull the repository to a new developer's machine?

-See also:
-- "VCS Scalability" in [Monorepos: Please don’t!][mpdn]
-- "Tooling" in [Multirepo vs Monorepo][mvm]
-- "Scalability Challenges" in `!w Monorepo`
+See also "VCS Scalability" in [Monorepos: Please don’t!][mpdn], "Tooling" in [Multirepo vs Monorepo][mvm], and "Scalability Challenges" in `!w Monorepo`.

 ## Publication

 [sn]: {{< relref "share-notes.md" >}}

-See all your reasons to [Share Notes][sn].
-You often need to split across the public/private divide.
-You can do this without splitting repositories; as you first did in your shared/personal notes repos you should be able fork the public repository and create a private "backup" repository to push to.
+See [Share Notes][sn].
+We often need to split across the public/private divide.
+You can do this without splitting repositories; instead fork the public repository and create a private "backup" repository to push to.

+The downside is if you are regularly using your fork/branch, you'll be constantly rebasing that code on the upstream until it is merged.
+To reduce this pain, you can add one of these tags to the front of commits you want to keep on your branch:
+- `wip:`
+- `temp:`
+- `exp:`
+- `hack:`

+Alternatively, write commits you know you will need to move to the public branch using whatever standard you use on the public branch (e.g. starting with a filename).

 # Cost